bioinf-jku/TTUR/README.md

 Example code to show the usage of the unbatched version of the FID implementaion.

 #### data_container.py
-Containes a helper class for data handeling.
+Containes a helper class for data handling.

 ## Additional info
 - precalculated statistics stat_trn.pkl.gz used in FID_Examples is to big to store on github.
 It will be made available differently